 When is bilateral mastectomy recommended?

-Having both breasts removed is recommended for women at very high risk of breast cancer.
-For example, those who have tested positive for a breast cancer (BRCA) gene change are at very high risk.
-These high-risk women often have their breasts removed before they get breast cancer.
+Having both breasts removed is recommended for some people at high risk of breast cancer.
+For example, those who have tested positive for a breast cancer (BRCA) gene change are at high risk.
+These high-risk people often have their breasts removed before they get breast cancer.
 This is called a preventive or prophylactic mastectomy.
 It can greatly lower their risk of cancer.

-Why do some women who are not at very high risk choose bilateral mastectomy?
+Why do some people who are not at very high risk choose bilateral mastectomy?

-- Fear of having a new cancer in the healthy breast.
+- Fear of having a new cancer in the breast that doesn't have cancer.
 Even though this risk is low, any risk may feel too great.

 - Avoiding the stress of future mammograms or breast MRIs.
 There is no need for these tests if both breasts are removed.
-But regular follow-up is needed to watch for a new cancer in other parts of the body.
+But regular follow-up is needed to watch for a new cancer in other parts of the body and to check for cancer in your chest.

 - Wanting their breasts to match.
 It may be hard to make a reconstructed breast look like the natural breast.
 The breasts may match better if both are rebuilt at the same time.